sguox002/leetcode/leetcode-all.md

 ->>

 ### hashset, hashmap
+<<-1152	Analyze User Website Visit Pattern    		43.2%	Medium
+this is quite confusing.

+->>

+<<-1166	Design File System    		57.8%	Medium
+create a path: if path already exist, or if parent path does not exist, return 0;
+hashmap.
+->>

+<<-1169	Invalid Transactions    		31.5%	Medium	->>

+<<-1171	Remove Zero Sum Consecutive Nodes from Linked List    		41.4%	Medium
+prefix sum and hashmap to find 0 sum region.
+->>

+<<-1172	Dinner Plate Stacks    		38.0%	Hard
+infinite stacks on a row. each stack with max capacity. push(v): add v on the leftmost stack not full pop() pop the top on the rightmost non-empty stack
+popAtStack: pop from the given stack.
+- maintain a list of available stacks (sorted)
+- maintain a non-empty map (sorted) similar to 2d matrix, move elements between two maps.

+->>

+<<-1181	Before and After Puzzle    		44.4%	Medium
+given a list of sentences, connect a pair A[i] the last word is the first word of A[j], return the list in sorted order. hashmap to map the last word vs the sentence.
+->>

+<<-1224	Maximum Equal Frequency    		34.2%	Hard
+return the max prefix length so that we can remove one and all elements has the same frequency.
+hashmap: check all prefix and check if it is valid.
+->>

 <<-1329	Sort the Matrix Diagonally    		79.3%	Medium
 sorted in each diagonally. using hashmap i+j as the key.